diku-dk/futhark-book/language.rst

 .. admonition:: Note: Loading files into ``futharki``

-   At this point you may want to start writing and applying funtions.
+   At this point you may want to start writing and applying functions.
    It is possible to do this directly in ``futharki``, but it quickly becomes awkward for multi-line functions.
 You can use the ``:load`` command to read declarations from a file: